RobbyLawrence/Volsweeper/README.md

 guessing.

 ## How to Build
-Everything is already configured with CMake.
-All you have to do to compile is run `cmake --build build` in the root directory, and the binary will compile in the `bin` folder.
-The binary can be run from root with:
+Notice that there is no `build` directory for CMake.
+Run `mkdir build && cd build`, and then `cmake ..`.
-`./bin/volsweeper [FLAGS] [SIZE] [NUM_MINES]`
+After this, all you have to do to compile is run `cmake --build build` in the root directory, and the binaries will compile in the `bin` folder.
+Each binary can be run with the `-h` flag for information on usage.

 If you need to add another header file in the `include` directory, you'll need to change `CMakeLists.txt`.
 This is an involved process, and will involve deleting and recreating the `build` directory.
 One should not do